 If you’re an out-of-town seller, we’re sure you left your home’s interior spotless for any seasonal showings.
 But, unfortunately, a change in temperature means a change to your home’s exterior.
 Here are five easy fall curb appeal tips that can help your home remain as fresh and clean as our Appalachian mountain air.
+Start putting these steps in place now to attract home buyers throughout the season.

 1. Plant Fall Flowers